Ben-Woolley/java-for-beginners/docs/lesson5.md

  	// Create five Pokemon objects : pidgey, caterpie, magikarp, ditto, and snorlax
  	// tip: the attributes should be static

-}
+  // We aren't creating the method to choose between them yet }
 ```

 # Homework
 No specific homework this time!
-Finish up your classes if you need to and polish them if you can think of any way to improve the logic.
+Finish up your ``class`` files if you need to and polish them if you can think of any way to improve the logic.

 ---
 Next Lesson: [Pokémon Code Academy part 2](lesson6.md)